 As with the initial assessment carried out by the social worker, the review should focus on personal outcomes with a view to meeting assessed needs.
 It should involve a period of reflection on whether the choices made and the support provided is helping to meet the outcomes and needs of the supported person.
+The review

-The review should also consider whether the needs and outcomes have changed in the intervening period.
+Commented [JM61]: These paragraphs amended from original guidance section 9 should also consider whether the needs and outcomes have changed in the intervening period.
 This may require some adjustments to the support plan.